Back in session: Senate risks a return but House stays away

 Drawing GOP senators back to Washington, McConnell can more directly involve them in the new round of deliberations.

 “I look forward to seeing my colleagues on Monday,” he said in a statement.
-“We will continue to stand together for the American people — even as we stand six feet apart.”